bboyle/Vulcan/Readme.md

 That’s working fine.

 The DVD player is shot though, so we need to play the backups.
-I usually keep backs as iso files or Video_ts folders.
+I usually keep backups as iso files or Video_ts folders.

 Kids TV shows I backup (from DVD) into video which I catalog in iTunes.